microsoft/ComplianceCxE/docs/playbooks/fsicc.md

     <figcaption>Figure 6: Select csv or txt file</figcaption>
 </figure>

-The following keyword or phrases will be added to the UI as illustrated:
+The following keyword(s) or phrases will be added to the UI as illustrated:

 <figure>
     <img src="../../playbooks/img/fsi/picture7.png" align="left"/>
     <figcaption>Figure 7: Add Keyword dictionary</figcaption>
 </figure>

-Provide a name for the Lexicon/keyword dictonary and click done.
+Provide a name for the Lexicon/keyword dictonary and click **done**.

 !!!
 Note "This is the minimum requirements for a custom SIT but as mentioned above you might want to provide other supporting elements and conditions to cut down on the false positives."